JiriHoffmann/cis357-FinalProject/README.md

 ## Submitting apps to Google Play and App Store

 This guide will show you all the steps to get your app uploaded to both Google Play and App Store.
 It is assumed that at this point your app is mostly ready to be distributed to users via the stores.
-The reason behind this is because adding and removing feature might require you to make changes to your store listings and it's much easier to do it all at once, instead of having to search though the settings and re-doing it.
+The reason behind this is because adding and removing features might require you to make changes to your store listings and it's much easier to do it all at once, instead of having to search through the settings and re-doing it.

 ## Contents